 Visualization: Utilize graphs to visually represent the differences and correlations found in the analysis.

-Visualization method: Graph to visualize the differences and correlations

 Countries with higher tourist traffic experience higher COVID-19 infection rates in 2020.

 Data Collection: Gather data on tourism rates and COVID-19 infection rates in various countries.